oam-dev/spec/CONTRIBUTING.md

 ### Avoid the following mistakes!

 -  Fix a new issue and submit a PR without reporting and getting it approved at first.
 -  Fix an issue assigned to someone else and submit a PR before the assignee does.
 -  Report issues which are previously reported by others.
 (Please check the both open and closed issues before you report an issue).
 -  Suggest completely new features in the issue list.
 (Please use the mailing list/gitter channel for these kinds of suggestions.
 Use issue list to suggest bugs/features in the already implemented sections.)

-## Git & Github
+## Git Setup

 ### Configure remotes